bassdeveloper/bassdeveloper.github.io-source/content/2017-03-07-QuantumComputing.markdown

 In an entangled state, the whole system is in a definite state, even though the parts are not.

-Observing one of 2 entangled qubits causes it to behave randomly, but tells the observer exactly
+Observing one of 2 entangled qubits causes it to behave randomly, but tells the observer exactly how the other qubit would act if a similar observation were made on it.
+This is because entanglement involves a correlation between individually random behaviours of the 2 qubits, it cannot be used to send a message.